Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 1. Mailchimp

-Verdict: The best starting point for beginners and small businesses that want an easy-to-use platform with room to grow.
+Best for beginners and small businesses that want an easy, familiar starting point with room to grow.
+Plan for the fact that you may outgrow it.

 2. ActiveCampaign

-ActiveCampaign is widely regarded as the gold standard for email marketing automation.
-Its powerful workflow builder and deep CRM integration make it the preferred choice for sophisticated customer journeys.
+ActiveCampaign is the gold standard for email automation.
+Its workflow builder is the most capable in this category, and its CRM integration makes it a genuine sales-and-marketing platform.

-Key specs: Visual automation builder with unlimited branching, CRM contact management included (sales pipeline available as Enhanced CRM Add-on), machine learning predictive sending, and dynamic content.
+Visual automation builder with unlimited branching, CRM contact management included (sales pipeline available as an Enhanced CRM add-on), machine learning predictive sending, and dynamic content.
 Pricing from $15/mo (Starter) to $145/mo (Enterprise) at 1,000 contacts.

 3. ConvertKit

-ConvertKit was built specifically for creators — bloggers, podcasters, YouTubers, and authors who need to monetize their audience.
-Its clean interface and creator-focused features make it a standout in this niche.
+ConvertKit was built specifically for creators (bloggers, podcasters, YouTubers, authors) who need to monetize an audience.
+Its clean interface and creator-specific features make it stand out in this niche.

-Key specs: Tag-based subscriber management, built-in digital product sales, paid newsletters with Stripe, landing pages, and visual automation builder.
+Tag-based subscriber management, built-in digital product sales, paid newsletters via Stripe, landing pages, and a visual automation builder.
 Free Newsletter plan supports up to 10,000 subscribers.
 Paid plans from $9/mo (Creator) to $25/mo (Creator Pro).

-Verdict: The best platform for content creators who want to build and monetize an audience through email.
+Best for content creators building and monetizing an audience through email.

 4. Klaviyo

-Key specs: Real-time e-commerce data syncing, predictive analytics (customer lifetime value, churn risk), combined email and SMS marketing, ML-powered product recommendations, and revenue attribution.
+Real-time e-commerce data syncing, predictive analytics (customer lifetime value, churn risk), combined email and SMS marketing, ML-powered product recommendations, revenue attribution.
 Free plan covers 250 contacts.
 Paid from $20/mo (Email) to $35/mo (Email + SMS) at 500 contacts.

 5. Brevo (formerly Sendinblue)

-Key specs: Unlimited contacts on all paid plans, multi-channel marketing (email, SMS, WhatsApp), built-in transactional email service, CRM tools, and meeting scheduling.
+Unlimited contacts on all paid plans, multi-channel marketing (email, SMS, WhatsApp), built-in transactional email, CRM tools, meeting scheduling.
 Free plan includes 300 emails/day.
 Paid from $9/mo (Starter, 20K emails) to $18/mo (Business, unlimited).

-Verdict: Best for budget-conscious businesses with large contact lists or those needing multi-channel marketing from a single provider.
+Best for budget-focused businesses with large contact lists or those needing transactional email and marketing in one place.

 6. HubSpot Email Marketing

-Key specs: Full CRM integration, cross-department automation (marketing, sales, service), ad management, social media tools, and multi-touch attribution reporting.
+Full CRM integration, cross-department automation (marketing, sales, service), ad management, social media tools, multi-touch attribution reporting.
 Free plan includes 1,000 sends/mo.
 Paid from $15/mo (Starter) to $3,600/mo (Enterprise).

-Verdict: The right choice only for businesses committed to HubSpot’s broader CRM and marketing ecosystem.
+Best for businesses committed to HubSpot’s full CRM and marketing ecosystem.
+A poor value as a standalone email tool.

 |---|---|